bitcoin-sv/bdk/documentation/docs/build.md

 ### Boost multiprecision and the big-int parity suite

-`test_big_int_boost` proves the wasm Boost bigint backend matches the OpenSSL-backed native implementation.
-It needs the Boost **multiprecision** headers, which are **deliberately not part of the official native dependency package** — a wasm-module test must not change the native dependency contract.
-CI parity jobs provision the headers in-job and configure with `-DBDK_REQUIRE_BIGINT_PARITY=ON`; locally, either install Boost multiprecision yourself or accept the loud configure-time warning that the suite is skipped (everything else builds and tests normally).
+`test_big_int_boost` proves the wasm Boost bigint backend matches the OpenSSL-backed native implementation of the consensus-critical `bsv::bint` arithmetic.
+The Boost **multiprecision** headers are a **required native dependency** (header-only; the official prebuilt dependency packages carry them).
+A Boost install without them fails the native configure with an actionable error — use the refreshed `depcy` packages, or add `multiprecision` to your Boost install's `BOOST_INCLUDE_LIBRARIES`.

 ## How BDK finds the bitcoin-sv source